proftom/hpce-2013-cw5/readme.txt

 Anyway, back to the O(N) algorithm, an example bench mark to whet your appetite 512x512 @ 4 px, 16 window.
 Ours = 0.285s, original = 0.780s

-Time allowing we would of also produced a further optimisation - i.e. bit packing & "histogram of minimums (maximums)" The former will save the hits on memory access, which should be a principle barrier for performance here The latter optimisation would of been using a "histogram" to maintain the frequency of the (current) min/max in the diamond.
-I recommened waiting for the oral to hear about it.
-This will be very fast for binary images.

 We look forward to the oral interview

 The provided reference code will store the entire frame in memory and then process it in two passes.
 This is not feasable for large data sets, as input dataset can scale up to 32 bits per pixel data with images of up to 2^22 in each dimension, which is simply too large to store in memory.